SDG16 REPORT LAUNCH

 Furthermore, members of the Renew Europe Group in the European Parliament organised a photocall with flashcards highlighting the upcoming 20th anniversary of the Good Friday Agreement (GFA).
 The cross-party initiative was embraced beside Mrs Ritchie by Naomi Long (Alliance Party/Renew Europe), Billy Kelleher (Fianna Fail/Renew Europe), Catherine Bearder (Lib Dems/Renew Europe) and many more (see attached photo).
 In a follow-up of the plenary session, the cross-party group launched a UK Government petition in favour of peace and the GFA.

-The second layer of our Peace Day campaign took place in Edinburgh.
-In cooperation with the local European Parliament Liaison Office, we organised a Peace Day event on the 20th September, one day before the official celebration.
+The second layer of the Peace Day campaign took place in Edinburgh.
+In cooperation with the local European Parliament Liaison Office, they organised a Peace Day event on the 20th September, one day before the official celebration.
 A round-table-style event was attended by several engaging speakers.